thermotools/thermopack/docs/v2.2.0/Component-name-mapping.md

 --->

-# Fluid name to fluid identifyer mapping
+# Fluid name to fluid identifier mapping
 &nbsp;

 In order to specify fluids in Thermopack you need to use fluid identifiers as shown in the table below.
 The 'SAFT-VR', 'PC-SAFT' and 'CPA' columns indicate which fluids SAFT-EoS and CPA parameters are available for.